 - Dropped requests: Are the number of dropped requests decreasing?

 - Service ratings: Are service ratings by clients and customers going up?

 - SLA compliance: Are your suppliers adhering to all specifications of your SLAs?

-Enabling the Kaizen approach with workflow automation can increase productivity, enhance efficiency and reduce waste.
-It can also help you eliminate error, enhance compliance and improve visibility of your organization.
+Enabling the Kaizen approach with workflow automation can increase productivity, enhance efficiency, and reduce waste.
+It can also help you eliminate errors, enhance compliance, and improve the visibility of your organization.
 But unlike other workflow automation solutions, Integrify offers versatility and responsiveness, allowing you to make improvements as you need in order to optimize your business processes and respond in a timely manner to internal and external pressures.

 Automate Your Workflow